GordonAnderson/ICOM.py/README.md

 # ICOM.py
-ICOM IC-7610 control program

 The iCOM application provides minimal control of an iCOM IC-7610 radio.
-This program is written in Python and allows control of a few key radio function that are needed for my remote radio control setup.
+This program is written in Python and allows control of a few key radio functions that are needed for my remote radio control setup.
 This control app does not provide frequency or band selection, these functions are performed using N1MM+.
-The spectrum display and turning built into N1MM+ provide very nice visualization and frequency selection.
+The spectrum display and tuning built into N1MM+ provide very nice visualization and frequency selection.
 This application is needed to provide a few critical capabilities:

   -	On/Off control of the transceiver